Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Post-Treatment Timeline

 First 24 Hours: Dark spots look darker.
-This is normal and means the treatment is working.
+This is normal and can be a common response after treatment.

 Days 2-7 Spots may become even darker and form small crusts.
 Do not pick at them.

-Days 7-14 Crusts naturally flake off, revealing clearer skin underneath.
+Days 7-14 Crusts naturally flake off, and skin appearance may look more even as healing progresses.

 Weeks 2-6 Your skin tone continues to improve as your body removes pigment particles.